-- (a) A spending allowance for out-of-pocket expenses is payable to: - (i) operational Detectives; or - (ii) appointed operational plain clothes non-commissioned officers and constables, and other operational Employees performing duty in plain clothes and appointed full-time to undertake criminal investigational duties: - and where the Employee is involved in or conducts investigations which normally bring such Employee into contact with members of the general community in the course of these investigations. - (b) (i) An Employee who is entitled to the allowance as prescribed by clause 5.2.4(a)(i) will be paid an allowance of \$52.27 per fortnight (\$1,363.67 per annum). - (ii) An Employee who is entitled to the allowance as prescribed by clause 5.2.4(a)(ii) will be paid an allowance of \$43.09 per fortnight (\$1,124.18 per annum). - (c) There is no entitlement to the allowance as prescribed by clause 5.2.4(a) on cessation of those duties. - (d) (i) From 1 July 2008, the amount prescribed in clause 5.2.4(b)(i) will be set at 2.5% of Senior Constable pay point 2.5 and rounded to the nearest cent. - (ii) From 1 July 2008, the amount prescribed in clause 5.2.4(b)(ii) will be set at 2% of Senior Constable pay point 2.5 and rounded to the nearest cent.
+- (a) A fortnightly spending allowance for out-of-pocket expenses is payable to: - (i) operational Detectives; or - (ii) appointed operational plain clothes non-commissioned officers and constables, and other operational Employees performing duty in plain clothes and appointed full-time to undertake criminal investigational duties: - and where the Employee is involved in or conducts investigations which normally bring such Employee into contact with members of the general community in the course of these investigations. - (b) (i) An Employee who is entitled to the allowance as prescribed by clause 5.2.4(a)(i) will be paid an allowance set at 2.5% of Senior Constable fortnightly pay point 2.5 and rounded to the nearest cent. - (ii) An Employee who is entitled to the allowance as prescribed by clause 5.2.4(a)(ii) will be paid an allowance set at 2% of Senior Constable fortnightly pay point 2.5 and rounded to the nearest cent. - (c) There is no entitlement to the allowance as prescribed by clause 5.2.4(a) on cessation of those duties.